jgaskins/wax/ai/prompts/wax.md

 Regarding Armature:

 1. Route objects include the `Armature::Route` mixin.
+We have a top-level `Route` mixin that already includes this.
 2. There is no use of `Armature::Router`; instead, `HTTP::Handler` will just be another `Armature::Route` which will delegate to other `Armature::Route` instances.
 3. Routing is not automatically dispatched to methods.
 It is matched inside a `route` block within the `call` method, where HTTP methods are explicitly checked and handled, with each route being responsible for managing its own rendering and actions, such as database queries and rendering templates.